julsterobias/codecorun-woo-discount-rules/readme.txt

 * User has role(s)
 * URL has parameter(s)

-For more details about the plugin visit our site [codecorun](https://codecorun.com/ "WooCommerce Coupon Discount Rules")
+For more details about the plugin visit our site [codecorun](https://codecorun.com/ "Codecorun Coupon Discount Rules")

 == Frequently Asked Questions ==

-= What are the differences between our rules and WooCommerce usage restrictions? =
+= What are the differences between our rules and Usage restrictions? =

-Our rules are extensions or expanded version of the WooCommerce usage restrictions.
+Our rules are extensions or expanded version of the usage restrictions.
 The plugin is less priority, if the usage restrictions are invalid the rules will not apply.

 = Can we add our own set of rules? =